vityaman-edu/lms/doc/design/botalka.md

 ## Overall Description

-Service manages hometask statements and submissions.
-It provides a way to create a hometask event post and schedule it to be published at specified time.
-Also it supports gradual hometask development for teacher by working with drafts.
-It stores each hometask description and attached files.
-After publication it recieves submissions and drives an interaction between teacher and student.
+Service manages homework statements and submissions.
+It provides a way to create a homework event post and schedule it to be published at specified time.
+Also, it supports gradual homework development for teacher by working with drafts.
+It stores each homework description and attached files.
+After publication, it receives submissions and drives an interaction between teacher and student.

 I propose to have a Telegram Bot UI.

 ## Functional Requirements

 **FR1**.
-Teacher must be able to create a hometask statement draft.
+Teacher must be able to create a homework statement draft.

 **FR2**.
-Hometask statement must contain a title, text description and
+Homework statement must contain a title, text description and
          deadline.

 **FR3**.
-Hometask statement can have attached pdf files.
+Homework statement can have attached pdf files.

 **FR4**.
-Hometask publication can be scheduled to a given time moment.
+Homework publication can be scheduled to a given time moment.

 **FR5**.
-Service must store scheduled hometasks as well as drafts.
+Service must store scheduled homeworks as well as drafts.

 **FR6**.
-Service must send a notification when hometask is published.
+Service must send a notification when homework is published.

 **FR7**.
-Hometask statement must be readonly after publication for simplicity.
+Homework statement must be readonly after publication for simplicity.

 **FR8**.
 Student must be able to add submissions for the homework with
          text and attachments such as pdf document.